 With this column, I hope to start a serious discussion.
 The federal debt is $35 trillion and headed to two and three times higher, in a time of high interest rates for which taxpayers are on the hook.
 This situation is unsustainable.

 Washington needs to do the same.
 Cutting $275 billion would only take us back one year in terms of federal spending.
-Sorry but that is not asking a lot.
+Sorry, but that is not asking a lot.
 It would simply stop the leakage and stop the madness.

 To be sure, this would be a shock to the system.
 But it is a much-needed shock.
 The federal debt is $7 trillion higher than it should be even with a 2019 trend line, and the federal budget is $2 trillion in excess.
 A 5 percent cut would need to be just the beginning.
 But it is nonetheless a solid start.

 Another problem is to know where to cut.
 There is no rational way to do this, no measuring stick to know for certain what is necessary and what is not.
-The best possible way would be to immediately order—I would do this if I were the new president—an across-the-board cut in all agencies and programs, and in turn order these agencies and programs not to take the cuts out of any transfer payments to individuals.
+The best possible way would be to immediately order—I would do this if I were the new president—an across-the-board cut in all agencies and programs and, in turn, order these agencies and programs to not take the cuts out of any transfer payments to individuals.

 It is also not unreasonable that a new administration could perhaps permit a carveout for certain political priorities.
 For example, in the case of a new Trump administration, border patrol and enforcement could be exempted.
 Still, let’s face it, the problem with the border is not a lack of spending.
 It is the policies themselves.
-You could cut by half and have better policies.
+You could cut it by half and have better policies.

 An across-the-board 5 percent cut would put the swamp on notice.
 It would cheer financial markets.
 It would alert foreign governments that live off U.S. debt assets that the free ride is over.
 It would relieve the Fed of the burden of monetization.
 In fact, the Fed could even close its discount window and stop the printing.

-Would there be recession?
+Would there be a recession?
 Most certainly.
 That might be unavoidable in any case.
 For how long?
-It would have to be for about two years, and that could be costly in terms of 2026 midterm elections, just as it was in 1982, but then the ground would be prepared for the future.
+It would have to be for about two years, and that could be costly in terms of the 2026 midterm elections, just as it was in 1982, but then the ground would be prepared for the future.

 A beautiful thing about economics and finance is that they stand for hard limits and force difficult choices.
 Only the existence of the central bank makes that less obvious.
 The Fed needs a break, if only to save the value of the dollar and avoid a second wave of terrible inflation.

 No one in politics today talks about dramatic spending cuts.
 They must start.
 It is truly the only sound way forward.
 The starting point must be 1 percent of GDP or 5 percent of the federal budget—real cuts and not cuts in the rate of increase.
-This would send a message to markets and to the world: we are serious about getting our financial house in order.
+This would send a message to markets and to the world: We are serious about getting our financial house in order.

 This is the path of courage, the path of good economics, and the path of good government.
 We have a window of opportunity now to do it before it is too late.